Skip to content

 Best Practices

-2. Consider Data Volume: Unnesting can significantly increase the number of items in your data stream.
-Be mindful of this when designing subsequent operations in your pipeline.
+1. Consider Data Volume: Unnesting multiplies the number of items in your data stream; design subsequent operations accordingly.

-4. Handle Empty Arrays: Decide whether empty arrays should be kept (using keep_empty) based on your specific use case and how subsequent operations should handle null values.
+3. Handle Empty Arrays: Decide whether empty arrays should be kept (keep_empty) based on how subsequent operations handle null values.